Master of Divinity Program

 APS 600: Christian Apologetics (3 Credits)

-This course covers how to apply a biblical worldview to difficult ethical issues, including wealth and poverty, marriage and divorce, birth control, abortion, euthanasia, homosexuality, business practices, environmental stewardship, telling the truth, knowing God’s will.
+This course covers how to apply a biblical worldview to difficult ethical issues.

 BCS 600: Biblical Counseling (3 Credits)